jjvanzon/Circular-Language-Spec/spec/execution-flow/execution-flow-loose-ideas.md

 The outer squares are the clauses.
 The squares in the larger square are the references to those clauses.

-Execution control is so common and the notation above is rather complex.
+Execution flow is so common and the notation above is rather complex.
 The notation above should even require grouping triangles around the __If__ groups.
 I already left those out, but I might do more to make it look clearer.
 A simplified notation for a call to the Selection command is regularly used instead:

 ![](images/6.%20Execution%20Control%20Ideas.003.png)